+DATE
-SOCIAL SECURITY ADMINISTRATION

-Enter address of local SSA Office
+SOCIAL SECURITY ADMINISTRATION Enter address of local SSA Office

+Regarding: Child's Name: Date of B irth:

+SSN

-Regarding: Child's Name: SSN Date of Birth: This is to advise that the Department of Children and has been awarded care and custody of and is the child's [Name of Child) Name of Child) A child receiving SSI come from state (general Federal Funding Specialist Address Phone/FAX/Email Representative, Department of Children and Familie Address Phone/FAX/Email s
+This is to advise that the Department of Ch nildren and Families/

+has been awarded care and custody of representative payee.
+(Name of Child) and is the child's

+The foster care maintenance payments on revenue) funds.
+These payments have been payment system.

+Federal Funding Specialist

+Address

+Phone/FAX/Email

+Representative, Department of Children ar nd Families

+Address

+Phone/FAX/Email